The regulatory vacuum: why the Anthropic-Pentagon dispute is a story about Congress, not corporate defiance

 Anthropic’s two restrictions — no mass domestic surveillance, no fully autonomous weapons — are not arbitrary corporate preferences.
 They correspond to two areas where AI capabilities have overtaken the legal framework.

-On surveillance: as Amodei detailed in his official statement of February 26, under current law the government can purchase detailed records of Americans’ movements, web browsing, and associations from commercial sources without obtaining a warrant — a practice the Intelligence Community itself has acknowledged raises privacy concerns and that has generated bipartisan opposition in Congress.
-What AI changes is the scale: powerful models can now assemble this scattered, individually innocuous data into a comprehensive picture of any person’s life, automatically and at massive scale.
-The practice is not illegal.
-It was simply never useful before the era of large language models and advanced analytics.
-The judicial interpretation of the Fourth Amendment and the laws passed by Congress have not caught up to what is now technically possible.
+As Amodei detailed in his February 26 statement, current law allows the government to purchase detailed records of Americans’ movements, web browsing, and associations from commercial sources without a warrant — a practice the Intelligence Community itself has flagged as a privacy risk and one that has prompted bipartisan pushback in Congress.
+The practice is not illegal; it was simply not operationally useful before the era of large language models and advanced analytics.
+AI, however, changes the scope: powerful models can assemble scattered, individually innocuous data points into a comprehensive portrait of a person’s life — automatically and at massive scale.
+And the Fourth Amendment doctrine — along with the statutes Congress has enacted — has not caught up to what is now technically possible.

-On autonomous weapons: the concern is not about the partially autonomous systems currently deployed in Ukraine or under development for Taiwan contingencies.
+This same legal obsolescence extends to battlefields.
+The concern is not about the partially autonomous systems currently deployed in Ukraine or under development for Taiwan contingencies.
 It is about fully autonomous weapons — systems that identify, select, and engage targets without any human involvement.
 Amodei argued, with technical specificity, that current AI systems are not reliable enough for this application, citing the fundamental unpredictability that anyone working with these models recognizes.
-Beyond reliability, there is an accountability question: if a fleet of coordinated autonomous systems operates under a single command node, the traditional chain of military accountability — built on the assumption that human soldiers exercise judgment at multiple levels — collapses.
-Anthropic offered to work directly with the Department of War on R&D to prototype these systems in a controlled environment.
+Beyond reliability, accountability itself is at stake: if a fleet of coordinated autonomous systems ope rates under a single command node, the traditional chain of military accountability — built on the assumption that human soldiers exercise judgment at multiple levels — collapses.
+Anthropic proposed to work directly with the the Department of Defense on R&D to prototype these systems in a controlled environment.
 The Pentagon declined unless it could deploy without restrictions from the outset.

 Neither of these concerns is ideological.
 Both are structural.
-And both point to the same conclusion: legislation has not kept pace with capability.
+And both point to the same conclusion that legislation has not kept pace with capability.

 The internal contradiction of the government’s own position deserves emphasis.
-As Amodei noted in his February 26 statement, the administration simultaneously threatened two actions that are logically incompatible: designating Anthropic a supply chain risk (which labels the company a security threat to be excluded) and invoking the Defense Production Act to compel continued service (which labels the company’s technology as essential to national security).
+It simultaneously threatened two actions that are logically incompatible: designating Anthropic a supply chain risk (which labels the company a security threat to be excluded) and invoking the Defense Production Act to compel continued service (which labels the company’s technology as essential to national security).
 A company cannot be both a threat to be quarantined and an asset to be conscripted.
-The coexistence of these two threats reveals that neither was grounded in a genuine security assessment; both were instruments of coercion.
+The coexistence of these two threats reveals that neither was grounded in a genuine security assessment — both were instruments of coercion.

 The policy vacuum at the center of this dispute is not abstract.
 It has concrete dimensions that Congress could address through legislation.
 First, the data broker loophole: a statutory framework governing the government purchase and AI-enabled analysis of commercially collected personal data would close the surveillance gap that both Anthropic and bipartisan voices in Congress have identified.
 Several legislative proposals have circulated in previous sessions — none have advanced to a vote.
 Second, autonomous weapons oversight: a statutory requirement for meaningful human control in lethal autonomous systems, with defined thresholds for what constitutes “meaningful,” would establish the accountability framework that both Amodei and military ethics scholars have called for.
 Third, the weaponization of supply chain designations: Congressional review mechanisms for the application of national security designations to domestic companies — particularly where the designation is retaliatory rather than protective — would prevent the tool from being used as a coercive instrument against lawful commercial actors.

-The Anthropic-Pentagon dispute of February 2026 will likely be remembered as the moment AI governance became a national security flashpoint.
-But the most important feature of the crisis is not what the two parties said to each other.
-It is what was absent from the conversation: a legislative framework that makes these confrontations unnecessary.
+The Anthropic-Pentagon dispute will likely be remembered as the moment AI governance became a national security flashpoint.
+The most damning indictment of this affair, though, is not what the two parties said to each other.
+It is what was absent from the conversation: a legislative framework that renders these confrontations unnecessary.